super-resolution/Locan/docs/datastructures.rst

         #. alpha complex

-    These hulls are provided from stand-alone methods with attributes such as 'Region_measure' that can can be added as new property to teh corresponding LocData object.
+    These hulls are provided from stand-alone methods with attributes such as 'Region_measure' that can can be added as new property to the corresponding LocData object.

 6) Additional properties:
     There are other properties for each LocData object that might be provided by independent methods.